 What are fellows permitted to do while shadowing in the hospital?

-The Doctors In Italy Fellowship Program allows participants to actively shadow English-speaking physicians.
+The Doctors In Italy Fellowship Program allows participants to actively shadow physicians and surgeons in a clinical setting.
 The program exists to provide learning through observation, putting them close to the action but not actually practising medicine or treating patients.
 While shadowing in the hospital, you will be encouraged to study through observation, take notes and ask questions.

 You will never be alone with a patient and you’ll always be supervised by a qualified physician.
 The doctors will guide you and tell you what you can do to make this an active and engaging learning experience.

 What should I wear in the hospital?